elegant-scipy/elegant-scipy/markdown/ch1.markdown

 print(outer)
 ```

-The outer dimensions tell you how size of the resulting array.
+The outer dimensions tell you the size of the resulting array.
 In our case we expect a (4, 4) array:

 ```python